danomatika/CodingExamples/README.md

 You can download this repository as a .zip file using the "Download ZIP" button.

-If you have git set up, you can clone this repo using:
+If you have git set up, you can clone this repository using:

     git clone https://github.com/danomatika/CodingExamples.git

-If changes are made, you will need to redownload or `git pull` to receieve them.
+If changes are made, you will need to redownload or `git pull` to receive them.

 ## Where to put this?